Melvszz/IoT-manual/README.md

 For npm:

 ```npm -v```

 If you both have node.js installed and npm, you shoud see the version, if not, install both node.js and npm by entering the following code (node.js will be installed along with npm):

 For npm:

 ```npm install npm@latest -g```

+For a full guide on how to install node.js and npm: https://nodejs.dev/how-to-install-nodejs

 ## Step 4: Create the Bot
 We need to make an application and bot in order for our bot to work.
 We also need to send it to our discord server.